 9. Baylor University

-The Baylor online DNP in Nurse-Midwifery degree program includes a post-masters track, and may be one of the best certified midwife programs in the state.
+The Baylor online DNP in Nurse-Midwifery degree program includes a post-masters track and is one of the best certified midwife programs in the state.
 Program features include a 100% first-time pass rate for certification exams, ACME accreditation, and CCNE accreditation.
-The Herrington School of Nursing is widely considered one of the finest not only in Texas, but in the entire US; the extensive training and education found here will make for a robust and impressive resume, virtually ensuring employment anywhere in the country.
+The Herrington School of Nursing is widely considered one of the finest in Texas and in the entire US.
+The extensive training and education found here will make for a robust and impressive resume, virtually ensuring employment anywhere in the country.

 Format: Online (with immersions)